 In establishing public charter schools, within the division, the School Board gives priority to public charter school applications designed to increase the educational opportunities of students at-risk of not reaching their full potential in traditional or comprehensive base school environments.
 At least one half of the public charter schools in the division must be designed for at-risk students.
 However, conversions of existing public schools into public charter schools that serve the same community as the existing public school do not count in the determination of school division compliance with the one-half requirement.

-Enrollment in a charter school is open to any child who resides within the Albemarle County school division or, in the case of a regional public charter school, within any of the relevant school divisions, through a lottery process on a space-available basis, except that in the case of the conversion of an existing public school, students who attend the school and the siblings of such students are given the opportunity to enroll in advane of the lottery process.
+Enrollment in a charter school is open to any child who resides within the Albemarle County school division or, in the case of a regional public charter school, within any of the relevant school divisions, through a lottery process on a space-available basis, except that in the case of the conversion of an existing public school, students who attend the school and the siblings of such students are given the opportunity to enroll in advance of the lottery process.
 Students for whom no space is available will be placed on the waiting list in the order in which they were selected during the lottery process.
+Efforts will be made to create a demographic make-up of the school that is reflective of the overall ACPS enrollment demographic to the extent allowable by the law.

 Public charter schools are subject to all federal laws and authorities as set forth in law and the charter contract.
 Public charter schools are subject to the same civil rights, health and safety requirements applicable to other public schools in the Commonwealth, except as otherwise provided by law.